 When IT as a group knows about the incident it is a good thing.
 Other campuses could experience the same problem and once solved, that solution would be shared.
 With this data available the knowledge base surrounding issues gets populated helping IT folks improve their overall skill level.
 The problem does not occur again and again and we work to solve it once.
 Having that central point to collect the trouble tickets is vital to make us more efficient and effective with the limited number of people we have.

-So the next time you get ready to call your favorite IT person, please consider sending an email to the Help Desk instead.
+So the next time you get ready to call your favorite IT person, please consider sending an email to the Service Desk instead.
 In this way, everyone in IT knows about problems and if a solution is prolonged, we can devote even more resources to its solution.
 When it gets solved, everyone knows what that solution was and it can be applied repeatedly.
 Additionally it gives credit to the person whom you would have contacted directly for a job well done and the workload that they are maintaining.